 If you have fans in the room, position your plants near the air current.
 Some growers place their canopy over a fan that is blowing upward.

-If you plan to add the ScrOG to your to-do list, there are several steps you need to take.
-For a successful ScrOG:
+If you plan to apply the ScrOG growing technique, there are several steps you need to take:

 - Setting the ScrOG height